aquarc/sheets/notes/ramblings.md

 - who's doing internship newsletter? is it necessary?
 - next steps

-- what exactly is the role of people like nikil??
+- people who get removed who want to listen in, what to do about them